-On Thursday, November 22, and Friday, November 23, 2018, the City of Bryan Municipal Office building and all other City administrative offices will be closed in observance of the Thanksgiving holiday and will resume normal operating hours on Monday, November 26.
+On Thursday, Nov.
+28, and Friday, Nov.
+29, 2019, the City of Bryan Municipal Office building and all other City administrative offices will be closed in observance of the Thanksgiving holiday and will resume normal operating hours on Monday, Dec.
+2.

 When: Thursday, Dec.
 5, 2019.
 Performances at 5:30 and 6:15 p.m.